 Tips for serving the tiramisu

 I'd happily eat many desserts straight from their pan.
-However, if you need to a presentable dessert (i.e. Christmas, Thanksgiving), here are a few tips:
+However, if you need a presentable dessert (i.e. Christmas, Thanksgiving), here are a few tips:

 Questions and Answers